Yvette Clarke: Immigration

 Clarke has called for immigration reform that would create a path to citizenship for undocumented immigrants living in the United States and direct resources away from enforcement.
 In 2010, she voted for the DREAM Act, which passed the House but was blocked in the Senate.
 Clarke has voted against legislative proposals to constrain immigration.
 She praised the Obama administration's DACA program and condemned the Trump administration's termination of the program, calling it "cruel and vindictive".
 She has also called for extending the Temporary Protected Status granted to Haitian immigrants seeking refuge after the 2010 earthquake in Haiti, and for the abolition of ICE.

 Syria

 In 2023, Clarke was among 56 Democrats to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Technology

 On April 10, 2019, Clarke and Senators Ron Wyden and Cory Booker introduced the Algorithmic Accountability Act of 2019, legislation granting additional powers to the Federal Trade Commission in addition to forcing companies to study whether race, gender or other biases influence their technology.
+That June, Clarke also introduced H.R.
+3230: Deepfakes Accountability Act into the 116th United States Congress.

 On January 11, 2022, Clarke and Representative Ritchie Torres sent a letter to Jen Easterly, the director of the Cybersecurity and Infrastructure Security Agency (CISA), requesting more information on efforts to reduce security risks to federal networks through the adoption of multi-factor authentication requirements.
 The letter argues that broad adoption of multi-factor-authentication is essential to protect the security of federal networks and systems.

+Clarke introduced H.R.
+5586, an updated Deepfakes Accountability Act into the 118th United States Congress on September 20, 2023, in a continuing effort to protect national security from deepfake technology threats, while providing legal recourse to victims of harmful deepfakes.
+Clarke is Co-Chair of the Congressional Creators Caucus alongside Beth Van Duyne.